 HayMax advice: Gardening with allergies

-If you suffer with hay fever, Max Wiseberg, creator of the HayMax organic allergen barrier balm, has some top tips for how to create an organic garden that's optimised for those with allergies:
+We spoke with Max Wiseberg, creator of the HayMax organic allergen barrier balm, who shared some top tips for how to create an organic garden that's optimised for those with allergies:

 1. Choose female plants

 Female plants don’t produce pollen, and they might even mop up some of the pollen produced elsewhere in your garden.

 How do you know which plants are female?

 Very often the seedless or fruitless plants in your garden centre will be the males, so if you're looking for a female, fruity or seedy varieties are a good bet.

 Planting fruiting shrubs and trees can also attract birds into your garden.
 Although they will often eat the fruit before you get to it, they will also eat insects.
 This helps because insect skin cells - or ‘dander’, can also trigger allergies.

 2. Pick varieties with double flowers

 Double flowering plants often have petals instead of pollen parts.
 Double headed chrysanthemums are good, and you can get lots of pollen-free varieties.